|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These deep fried onion rings are coated with a beer batter and fried to perfection.
 Make the batter 3 hours before you plan to cook for the best results.
-I always use large sweet onions for onion rings.
+It's best to use large sweet onions for onion rings, but experiment if you love onion rings.

 When deep frying, keep batches small so the oil will return to temperature more quickly.
 Keep batches warm in the oven while you fry the remaining onion rings.